jonathanpenaloa/GAProject3-SpaceBase/README.md

 #Into Infinity#
-Created by Team AstroNuts—all of whom are avowed fans of space—this app is made to assist anyone curious to learn about exploring the cosmos.
-With this app, you can catalog data on stars, planets, moons, other objects in space, and the various missions sent to explore them.
+Created by Team AstroNuts—all of whom are avowed fans of space exploration—this app is made to assist anyone curious about the cosmos.
+With this app, you can catalog data on stars, planets, moons, and other objects in space, as well as the various missions sent to explore them.

 ##Screenshots##